Mixtera: A Data Plane for Foundation Model Training: Evaluation

 \subsection{Throughput Benchmarks}

-We now focus on throughput and compare \mixtera{} with other data loaders across various configurations. \mixtera's goal is to avoid data stalls, i.e., training throughput should not be reduced because we are waiting for data~\cite{Mohan2021DataStalls,Murray2021tfdata,Kuchnik2022Plumber, Zhao2022MetaRM}.
-Hence, we measure throughput in tokens per second in actual workloads.
-Note that \emph{smaller models} and \emph{more data parallelism} increase the pressure on the data loader, while larger models reduce the pressure.
+We now focus on throughput and compare \mixtera{} with other data loaders across various configurations. \revA{The goal is avoiding data stalls, i.e., training throughput should not be reduced because the GPU is waiting for data~\cite{Mohan2021DataStalls,Kuchnik2022Plumber,Murray2021tfdata,Zhao2022MetaRM, graur2022cachew, Bother2025Modyn,Robroek2026TensorSocket,Chen2025Preproc}.} We want to show that \mixtera{} enables on-the-fly data streaming with dynamic mixing without lowering throughput in comparison to other data loaders.
+We measure throughput in tokens per second.
+Note that \emph{smaller models} and \emph{more data parallelism} increase the pressure on the data loader, while larger models reduce the pressure as the training computation takes longer.
 If a data loader can sustain training small models at scale on a high-end platform like the GH200, its performance is sufficient for other scenarios as well.

-Besides \mixtera{} with chunk sizes of 512, 1024, and 2048, we benchmark the iterable \texttt{HuggingFaceDataset} by Torchtitan (\textsc{Hf-Iter}), a mapped version (\textsc{Hf-Map}), the Mosaic StreamingDataset~\cite{Mosaicml2022streaming} (\textsc{Mosaic}).
+We run \mixtera{} with chunk sizes of 512, 1024, and 2048.
+We compare to well-known state-of-the-art data loaders, i.e., the iterable \texttt{HuggingFaceDataset} by Torchtitan (\textsc{Hf-Iter}), a mapped version (\textsc{Hf-Map}), and the Mosaic StreamingDataset~\cite{Mosaicml2022streaming} (\textsc{Mosaic}).
 The difference between \textsc{Hf-Iter} and \textsc{Hf-Map} is that similar to \mixtera, \textsc{Hf-Iter} loads and tokenizes the data on the fly, while \textsc{Hf-Map} preprocesses all data, including tokenization.
-We evaluate throughput on the 162M model since larger models only lead to lower throughput.
+Note that none of these data loaders support dynamic mixing (\Cref{tab:intro-features}), they just read files from front to back.
+We evaluate throughput on the 162M model since larger models only lead to lower throughput, as discussed above.
 We always use FSDP since Torchtitan only enables \texttt{bfloat16} training if sharding is used.
 We activate compilation, disable activation checkpointing, and use fused AdamW.
 We measure throughput for 30 steps, discarding the first step.
 We repeat all measurements three times, i.e., in total we have 3x30 steps.
-We use the huggingface \texttt{EleutherAI/gpt-neox-20b} tokenizer for all data loaders.
-We store all data on the \texttt{Iopsstor} SSD-backed Lustre DFS in the Alps cluster.
+We use the Hugging Face \texttt{EleutherAI/gpt-neox-20b} tokenizer for all data loaders.
+We store all data on an SSD-backed Lustre DFS.